-Navarro indicted on contempt charges for defying 1/6 panel
+Former Trump aide Navarro indicted for defying Jan.
+6 panel

 WASHINGTON (AP) — Former Trump White House official Peter Navarro was indicted Friday on contempt charges after defying a subpoena from the House panel investigating the Jan.
 6 attack on the U.S. Capitol.

-Navarro is the second former Trump aide to be charged with contempt of Congress for refusing to cooperate with the Jan.
-6, 2021, investigation.
-Former White House adviser Steve Bannon was indicted in November.
-The case against him is pending.
+Navarro is former President Donald Trump’s second aide to be charged with contempt of Congress for refusing to cooperate with the Jan.
+6, 2021, investigation, His arrest comes months after former White House adviser Steve Bannon.

 Navarro, 72, was charged with one contempt count for failing to appear for a deposition before the House committee.
 The second charge is for failing to produce documents the committee requested.
-Navarro is expected to appear in court in Washington later Friday.
+He was taken into federal custody Friday morning and was expected to appear in federal court in Washington later in the afternoon.

+The indictment underscores that the Justice Department is continuing to pursue criminal charges against Trump associates who have attempted to impede or stonewall the work of congressional investigators examining the most significant attack on U.S. democracy in decades.

+The Justice Department and Attorney General Merrick Garland have faced pressure to move more quickly to decide whether to prosecute other Trump aides who have similarly defied subpoenas from the House panel.

-The indictment alleges that Navarro, despite being summoned to appear before the committee for a deposition, refused to do so and instead told the panel that because former President Donald Trump had invoked executive privilege, “my hands are tied.”
-Even after committee staff told him that it believed there were topics he could discuss without raising any executive privilege concerns, Navarro again refused, directing the committee to negotiate directly with lawyers for Trump, according to the indictment.
+The indictment alleges that Navarro, when summoned to appear before the committee for a deposition, refused to do so and instead told the panel that because Trump had invoked executive privilege, “my hands are tied.”

+After committee staff told him they believed there were topics he could discuss without raising any executive privilege concerns, Navarro again refused, directing the committee to negotiate directly with lawyers for Trump, according to the indictment.
 The committee went ahead with its scheduled deposition on March 2, but Navarro did not attend.

-The indictment comes days after Navarro revealed in a court filing that he had been subpoenaed to appear before a grand jury this week as part of the Justice Department’s sprawling probe into the deadly insurrection at the U.S. Capitol.
+The indictment came days after Navarro revealed in a court filing that he also had been subpoenaed to appear before a grand jury this week as part of the Justice Department’s sprawling probe into the deadly insurrection at the U.S. Capitol.

-Navarro, who was a trade adviser to Trump, said he was served by the FBI at his Washington, D.C., house last week.
-The subpoena was the first known instance of prosecutors seeking testimony from someone who worked in the Trump White House as they investigate the worst attack on the Capitol in two centuries.
+Navarro, who was a trade adviser to Trump, said he was served the subpoena by the FBI at his Washington, D.C., home last week.
+The subpoena was the first known instance of prosecutors seeking testimony from someone who worked in the Trump White House as they investigate the attack.

 He filed the suit against members of the committee, Speaker Nancy Pelosi, D-Calif., and the U.S. attorney in Washington, Matthew M. Graves, whose office is now handling the criminal case against him.